xpdAcq/xpdAcq/doc/sb_icollection.rst

 frame that can be searched on to find the data.
 The ``xpdAcq`` package is designed to make the user inputs easier when collecting data, and to facilitate the saving of rich and correct metadata with the saved data for easier retrieval later.
-It is hoped that this will greatly speed up and facilitate users' later workflows.
+It is hoped that this will greatly speed up and facilitate users' later data analysis and modeling workflows.
 You are reading the xpdAcq documentation.
 Documentation for the NSLS-II data acquisition package, 'Bluesky' can be found `here <http://nsls-ii.github.io/bluesky/>`_.

 xpdAcq philosophy
 +++++++++++++++++
+[simon revisit]
 Our goal is to maximize the quantity and quality of your metadata whilst minimizing your typing.
 To do this we separate the experimental workflow into a hierarchy of activities and we associate metadata with each level of the hierarchy.
 Each